 - Nephrotic syndrome

 In cases of portal hypertension it can occur in intrahepatic and posthepatic obstructions but not in prehepatic obstruction.

 In portal hypertension an increased hydrostatic pressure in the hepatic vessels forces fluid out from the intravascular space into the peritoneal cavity.
 This happens due to backflow and stasis, but also due to the redistribution of blood from non-spanchnic organs to splanchnic organs which causes renal hypoperfusion, activation of the RAAS system and expanded plasma volume.

 In case of hypoproteinaemia will the Starling forces be larger and make the ascites even worse.
 Because of this will liver failure predispose for ascites formation.

 The secondary hyperaldosteronism may cause hypokalaemia and metabolic alkalosis.

-A peritoneovenous shunt or LaVeen shunt is a long tube with a one-way valve that drains fluid from the abdominal cavity into the internal jugular vein.
+- A peritoneovenous shunt or LaVeen shunt is a long tube with a one-way valve that drains fluid from the abdominal cavity into the IVC.
 It’s only used for patients who are not candidates for paracentesis, transplant or TIPS.
 It’s mostly superseded by TIPS.

 Hepatorenal syndrome (HRS) is the development of renal failure in patients with liver failure.
 At least 10% of patients with cirrhosis and ascites will develop HRS, and the number increases in people with end-stage liver disease.
 HRS develops because of poor renal perfusion without any structural damage.
 Later will there be damage to the kidney as well.